Ryan Jeffers Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 25th in MLB.
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.51).

-- The Cardinals' 4.53 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals allow the fewest home runs in baseball (103 total, one per game).

-- Cardinals pitchers combine to give up 103 home runs (one per game), the first-fewest in baseball.
+- The Cardinals will send Hudson (1-0) out for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.